daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/notes.md

 - Background (will be the same as abstract?):
     - Motivation of the report
         - Give an inssigt and introduction to the topic of REEs, the current status/status of REEs, and current sciences dealing with recycling and replacing the use of REEs

     - What will and won't be covered, and why
         - not deep into any chemical/electrical properites (too much depth, not the focus of the report), only talk about the chemials properties briefly
         - historical aspects, such as where they were first found
+        - most focus on sustainable aspects, less focus on uses

 - Introduction
     - What are REEs?